 OUR MISSION: If you have been thinking of trying kayaking or canoeing but don't know how to get started, this is the place for you.
 We do scenic paddling designed to help beginners get into the sport we love so much.
 We also introduce all our paddlers to a variety of paddling location.
 Experienced Paddlers are always welcome and are encouraged to help lead some of our trips.
-Paddler using Stand Up Paddle Boards (SUP) must be experienced and must demonstrate that they are able to keep up with the group.
+Paddlers using Stand Up Paddle Boards (SUP) must be experienced and must demonstrate that they are able to keep up with the group.

 BEFORE YOU PADDLE: Educate yourself about the area in which you will be paddling, and carry appropriate gear, clothing, water, food. etc. Always check the weather forcast before launching.
 You alone are responsible for making the decision to launch your boat.

 We paddle Weekdays evenings after work all around eastern CT and southern RI.
-When possible (based on leaders availability) rain dates will be on the following evening.
+When possible (based on leaders availability) rain dates will be on the following evening if possible.
 We try to choose beautiful areas that are both easy and relatively safe for new paddlers.
-We go to a different location every week all through the season (mid-May through early September).
+We go to a different location every week all through the season (May through early September).

 OTHER PADDLING OPPORTUNITIES: As your skills build, you may wish to join RICKA which offers many Canoeing and Kayaking opportunities.
 To do this you will need your own kayak or canoe, or rent on your own.
 It is the perfect way to find all the great places to paddle in southern New England and more.
 Please visit the RICKA website at www.ricka.org to learn more.
 WPWA also has paddling and other outdoor events that you may want to consider.
-Visit WPWA at www.wpwa.org.
+New to 2016, a WPWA membership may included fee rental of a kayak and other equipment.
+Visit WPWA at www.wpwa.org for details.